Charter of Ban Kulin

 The Charter of Ban Kulin (Povelja Kulina bana) was a trade agreement between the Banate of Bosnia and the Republic of Ragusa that effectively regulated Ragusan trade rights in Bosnia, written on 29 August 1189.
 It is one of the oldest written state documents in the region.

-According to the charter, Bosnian Ban Kulin promises to knez Krvaš and all the people of Dubrovnik full freedom of movement and trading across his country.
+According to the charter, Bosnian Ban Kulin promises to knez Krvaš (Gervasio according to the Latin text) and all the people of Dubrovnik full freedom of movement and trading across his country.
 The charter is written in two languages: Latin and an old form of Shtokavian dialect, with the Shtokavian part being a loose translation of the Latin original.
 The scribe was named Radoje, and the script is Bosnian Cyrillic (Bosančica).

 Language

 The Charter is the first diplomatic document written in the old Bosnian language and represents the oldest work written in the Bosnian Cyrillic script (bosančica).
 As such, it is of particular interest to both linguists and historians.